pegros/PEG_SYS/README.md

 ### CRM Analytics Recipe Scheduling

-Afte, having deployed the CRM Analytics package (and run the main package Apex at least once to have actual data to ingest), you need to initialise first the **SYS Org Storage** and **SYS Org Limits** datasets by running the **SYS Monitoring Init** recipe.
+After having deployed and configured the CRM Analytics application (and run the main Apex schedulable classes at least once to have actual data to ingest), you need to initialise the **SYS Org Storage** and **SYS Org Limits** datasets by running the **SYS Monitoring Init** recipe.

 ![Dataset Initialisation](/media/DatasetInit.png)

-Then, you may schedule the **SYS Monitoring** recipe to run automatically after the connection synch to automatically upsert the **SYS Org Storage** and **SYS Org Limits**.
-This recipe enables to new source synched data to the history datasets.
+Then, you may then schedule the **SYS Monitoring** recipe to run automatically after connection synch to periodically upsert these **SYS Org Storage** and **SYS Org Limits** datasets.
+This recipe enables to add new synched data into these history datasets.

 ![Dataset Upsert](/media/DatasetUpdate.png)